LBHackney-IT/Data-Platform-Playbook/docs/training-modules/module-3.md

 # Module 3 - Deploying a job in Glue

-In this module, you will turn the transformation script you cretaed in [module 2][module_2] into a Glue job and ‘productionize’ it.
+In this module, you will turn the transformation script you created in [module 2][module_2] into a Glue job and ‘productionize’ it.
 At the end of the module, you will have a Glue job (and Crawler) that is managed by the Data Platform infrastructure and code repository which you can use to carry out your tasks.

 ## Overview